 |Spring 2016 Payment Plans|

 NOTE: If you register during early registration, you are required to pay all charges on your account by the Bursar Office’s due date unless you have anticipated financial aid.
 If your anticipated financial aid is not enough to cover all of your tuition and related fees, you will need to pay the difference by the due date.
 If you register during drop/add registration, you have 72 hours or three business days to settle your student account balance to avoid any potential bursar registration holds or late payment fees.
 Any changes to the student’s schedule after the billing date may affect the amount due for the semester.
 Failure to receive a statement of account will not relieve the student of responsibility to remit payment by the designated due date.
 Further information regarding due dates, payment information, and payment plans is available on the Bursar's website.

 Students whose accounts are not paid by the established semester payment due dates may be subject to financial penalties such as a Bursar Registration Hold.
 A Bursar Registration Hold may prevent a student from registering and/or obtaining an official transcript or diploma.
 When the student account is paid in full, this Bursar Registration Hold may be lifted.
 If your payment is remitted via a paper or e-check, a 21 day delay must pass before the lifting of the Bursar Registration Hold.
-A late payment fee of $50 may be assessed when student accounts are not paid by the last day to drop/add.
+Effective Spring 2015 a late payment fee of $100 may be assessed when student accounts are not paid by the last day to drop/add.
 A student whose payment is not honored by the bank on which it was drawn may be assessed a return payment fee of $25.00.
 If restitution is not made within 10 days of notification, the student may be subject to course cancellation, financial penalties and/or legal action.
 Additional information on the financial penalties.